Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Simulations and Validation

-In the experiments, all images were re-scaled with the size of $32\times32$.
-We randomly selected $K$ clusters in each run, and repeated 50 times for each $K$.
-In each run, we permuted the images randomly first and then split them into $K$ groups which formed multi-block data \mats[k]{Y}, $k=1,2,\cdots,K$, (each group consisted of face images from unknown different clusters).
-We used COBE to extract the common features and then used CNFE to obtain nonnegative common features.
-The number of common components was specified as 2 in all experiments.
-Finally their two t-SNE components of their individual parts \mats{\breve{Y}} were used to cluster the data by using $K$-means (See \cite{tSNE2008} for the t-SNE method).
-As $K$-means is prone to be influenced by initial centers of clusters, we replicated $K$-means 20 times in each run.
-Two widely used performance indices Accuracy (\%) and Normalized Mutual Information (NMI) were adopted to evaluate the clustering results, see \cite{GNMF2011PAMI} for their definitions.
-The proposed method was compared with PCA with 50 principal components, GNMF \cite{GNMF2011PAMI}, and the improved MinMax Cut (MMCut) method \cite{MMCut2010}.
-To justify that the performance of the proposed method was not completely due to t-SNE, two t-SNE components of the original data were also used as features for clustering.
-The clustering performance of these algorithms is detailed in TABLE \ref{tabYale}, \ref{tabORL}, and \ref{tabPie27}, respectively.
-From these tables, after remove the common features existing in all instances, the clustering performance can be significantly improved.
+All images were re-scaled to the size of $32\times32$.
+We randomly selected $K$ clusters each time, and repeated the experiment 50 times for each selected $K$.
+In each run, the images were first permuted randomly and then split into $N=\lfloor\frac{T}{50}\rfloor$ groups to form multi-block data \mats[n]{Y} with $J_n\approx 50$, $n=1,2,\ldots,N$, and $T$ is the number of faces, (each group consisted of face images from unknown different clusters).
+COBE was used to extract the common features followed by CNFE to obtain nonnegative common features.
+The number of common components was specified as 2 in all experiments, and the two t-SNE components of their individual parts \mats{\breve{Y}} were used to cluster the data by using $K$-means (see \cite{tSNE2008} for the t-SNE method).
+As $K$-means is influenced by initial centers of clusters, we replicated $K$-means 20 times in each run.
+Two widely used performance indices: Accuracy (\%) and Normalized Mutual Information (NMI) were adopted to evaluate the clustering results, see \cite{GNMF2011PAMI} for detailed definitions of these two metrics.
+The proposed method was compared with PCA with $K$ principal components, GNMF \cite{GNMF2011PAMI} (using their recommended settings), and the improved MinMax Cut (MMCut) method \cite{MMCut2010}.
+Except for MMCut that returns the cluster indicators directly, all the other methods used the $K$-means to cluster the features extracted by them with the same configuration.
+To illustrate that the performance of the proposed method was not completely due to t-SNE, two t-SNE components of the original data were also used as features for clustering.
+The clustering performance of these algorithms is detailed in TABLE \ref{tabYale} and \ref{tabPie27}, respectively, showing that after removing the common features pertaining to all samples, the clustering performance were significantly improved.